Integrating Movable Antennas and Intelligent Reflecting Surfaces for Coverage Enhancement: Introduction

-Although both IRS and MA technologies offer great potential for enhancing wireless communications, they fundamentally differ in operating mechanisms and application scenarios.
-Specifically, an IRS passively reconfigures the wireless propagation environment by dynamically adjusting the reflection coefficients, but it cannot transmit independently and relies entirely on existing communication systems.
-In contrast, MAs actively optimize channel conditions through sub-wavelength mechanical adjustments of antenna positions.
-Nevertheless, the flexibility of MAs is inherently constrained by mechanical range and physical boundaries.
-Such differences underscore the complementary strengths of IRSs and MAs: IRSs can be flexibly deployed on building surfaces or aerial platforms to mitigate coverage blind spots by creating non-line-of-sight (NLoS) paths, whereas MAs fully utilize channel variations across the continuous spatial domain through dynamic positioning.
-Moreover, the integration of IRSs enriches multipath diversity, thereby enabling MAs to more effectively leverage spatial variations for performance enhancement.
-Recent advances have demonstrated that combining IRSs with MAs yields substantial performance gains over conventional IRS-assisted FPA systems.
-These gains encompass reduced outage probability and delay outage rate \cite{2024_Rostami_fluidRIS}, enhanced throughput \cite{2025_Yunan_MARIS,2024_Junteng_fluidRIS,2024_Weidong_MAIRS,2025_Weidong_MAIRS}, improved physical-layer security \cite{2025_Rostami_fluidRIS_secrecy}, and superior integration of sensing and communication \cite{2025_Haisu_MARIS_ISAC}.
+Although both IRS and MA technologies offer significant potential for enhancing wireless communications, they differ fundamentally in operating mechanisms and application scenarios.
+An IRS passively reconfigures the wireless propagation environment by dynamically adjusting phase shifts, yet it cannot transmit independently and relies entirely on existing communication systems.
+In contrast, MAs actively optimize channel conditions through sub-wavelength mechanical position adjustments, although their flexibility is inherently constrained by mechanical range and physical boundaries.
+These distinctions highlight their complementary strengths: IRSs can be flexibly deployed on building surfaces or aerial platforms to mitigate coverage blind spots by establishing non-line-of-sight (NLoS) paths, whereas MAs fully exploit channel variations across the continuous spatial domain through dynamic repositioning.
+Moreover, integrating IRSs enriches multipath diversity, thereby enabling MAs to leverage spatial variations more effectively for performance enhancement \cite{2025_Lipeng_Tutorial}.
+Recent advances have demonstrated that combining IRSs with MAs yields substantial performance gains over conventional IRS-assisted FPA systems \cite{2025_Qingqing_MAIRS}, including reduced outage probability and delay outage rate \cite{2024_Rostami_fluidRIS}, enhanced throughput \cite{2025_Yunan_MARIS,2024_Junteng_fluidRIS,2024_Weidong_MAIRS,2025_Weidong_MAIRS}, improved physical-layer security \cite{2025_Rostami_fluidRIS_secrecy}, and superior integration of sensing and communication \cite{2025_Haisu_MARIS_ISAC}.